tabcat/dynamic-content/ARTICLE.md

 This check makes adding Provider Records for multiple peerIDs to the DHT difficult.
 Not great if you want to participate in multiple pieces of dynamic content as each will require its own IPNS name.
+This means that only the "self" IPNS key can be added to Provider Records.

+There are two workarounds for now:

+1. Use the self IPNS key to point to a CID storing replica root CIDs for all relevant dynamic content.
-The workaround, for now, will involve spinning up ephemeral libp2p nodes to refresh each IPNS name as a provider every [22hours](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery).
+2. Spin up *ephemeral* libp2p nodes to refresh each IPNS name as a provider every [22hours](https://github.com/libp2p/specs/tree/master/kad-dht#content-provider-advertisement-and-discovery).

 ### No Delegated Refreshing of IPNS OR Provider Records